ucla-pls/middleman/README.md

 # TODO

 -  Allow the client to wait for the process to be done
-- Fix problem with add-time
+-  Worker tries to retry all jobs that failes with a status error.
+It should not do that.